tisztamo/Catwalk.jl/docs/src/tuning.md

 # Configuration & tuning

-Catwalk.jl comes with resonable default configs, but it also allows you to tweak its behavior.
+Catwalk.jl comes with reasonable default configs, but it also allows you to tweak its behavior.

 To monitor its inner workings, start Julia with `JULIA_DEBUG=Catwalk`.